World Bank to loan $2 billion to Bangladesh to fight climate change

-DHAKA The World Bank is to provide $2 billion in loans for Bangladesh to help the impoverished South Asian country become less vulnerable to climate change, the bank president said on Tuesday.
+DHAKA (Reuters) - The World Bank is to provide $2 billion in loans for Bangladesh to help the impoverished South Asian country become less vulnerable to climate change, the bank president said on Tuesday.

 Jim Yong Kim made the pledge after touring schools that double as cyclone shelters during major storms.